Kofi Adjorlolo: Early life and education

-Adjorlolo completed AME Zion school in Keta, Ghana and gained admission to Keta Senior High Technical School before obtaining his sixth form Certificate from Ebenezer Secondary school, Dansoman.
+Adjorlolo completed African Methodist Episcopal (AME) Zion School in Keta, Ghana, and gained admission to Keta Senior High Technical School before obtaining his sixth form certificate from Ebenezer Secondary School, Dansoman.
+He also attended University of Ghana, where he holds a bachelor's degree in mass communication.

 Career

-Adjorlolo began his career as a Musician, playing instruments including trumpet and organ.
-In his twenties, he travelled to Nigeria and played with Nigerian musician Victor Uwaifo of Joromi fame.
+Adjorlolo began his career as a musician, playing instruments including trumpet and organ.
+In his twenties, he travelled to Nigeria and played with the Nigerian musician Victor Uwaifo of Joromi fame.
 He has also performed with the legendary Felix Bell.
-On returning to Ghana, he formed the Osagyefo band, and played with the Dasebre band.
+On returning to Ghana, he formed the Osagyefo band and played with the Dasebre band.
 He worked as a civil servant and a radio presenter at the Ghana Broadcasting Corporation and Peace FM.
-He was instrumental in establishing the religious radio station Channel R, and was honoured by radio station HOT 93.9FM in Accra for 30 years of service to the showbiz industry.
-He joined the Ghana movie industry in 2003.
+He was instrumental in establishing the religious radio station (Channel R) and was honored by radio station HOT 93.9FM in Accra for 30 years of service to the showbiz industry.
+He joined the Ghanaian film industry in 2003.